yrsegal/rejuvenation-modpack/README.md

   You get full options for outfits, and they're supported a little more in cutscenes.
 This does not add sprites for them, and the only character given spritework currently for this is Ana.
 - GDCCentralReputationPillars.rb (depends on 0000.injection.rb)
   Makes the GDC Central Pillars able to check your reputation (like the game tells you they can).
+- MeggChoices.rb (depends on 0000.injection.rb)
+  Mystery Eggs give you a chance to choose what egg you get from them.
 - MiningOverhaul.rb
   More items for mining!
 Nicer sprites, too.
 Also, you can keep mining after you've fully cracked the bar by spending money.
 - MoveTweak.rb